 Easily Generate Sufficient Levels of Load

-When the development of your application is at a more advanced stage, or it is necessary to load test your application in the cloud in a distributed manner, Gatling FrontLine offers the perfect solution to fulfil these requirements and take your load testing to the next level.
+When the development of your application is at a more advanced stage, or it is necessary to load test your application in the cloud in a distributed manner, Gatling Enterprise offers the perfect solution to fulfill these requirements and take your load testing to the next level.

 Real-Time Monitoring of Load Test Execution

 Gatling publishes detailed logs to the console every few seconds.
 These logs contain high-level information on the test status, including response times of transactions and the number of errors that have been observed.
-Gatling FrontLine takes this further, by offering comprehensive real-time graphical reporting that can be accessed by multiple different users across the team and wider business.
+Gatling Enterprise takes this further, by offering comprehensive real-time graphical reporting that can be accessed by multiple users across the team and broader business.

-Shifting your load testing left has tremendous and proven benefits to the software development process, as has been highlighted at the beginning of this article.
-Choosing the correct load testing solution is important to making this transition a success.
+Shifting your load testing left has tremendous and proven benefits to the software development process, as highlighted at the beginning of this article.
+Choosing the correct load-testing solution is important to making this transition a success.